The Hector Berlioz Website

 This page is also available in French

 Berlioz passed through Genoa twice in 1831, both times briefly.
 The first visit (ca 17-18 April) was en route from Florence when he had decided to return to Paris to take revenge on his fiancée Camille Moke who had betrayed him.
-The account he published later gave a light-hearted version of the event: in the Vayage en Italie of 1844 it was given the title Épisode bouffon (Burlesque episode).
+The account he published later gave a light-hearted version of the event: in the Voyage en Italie of 1844 it was given the title Épisode bouffon (Burlesque episode).
 The account in the Memoirs (chapter 34), derived from it, removes the title but tells in humorous detail how Berlioz lost on the way the woman’s dress he planned to wear as a disguise in order to murder Camille and her mother (!), and so had to procure hurriedly a new outfit in Genoa.
-But it glosses over the fact that in Genoa Berlioz attempted to drown himself in the sea and had to be rescued, as emerges from a letter of 18 April addressed by Berlioz to Horace Vernet, the director of the Villa Medici in Rome who needed to be reassured (CG no. 217, written from the village of Diano):
+But it glosses over the fact that in Genoa Berlioz attempted to drown himself in the sea and had to be rescued, as emerges from a letter of 18 April addressed by Berlioz to Horace Vernet, the director of the Villa medici in Rome who needed to be reassured (CG no. 217, written from the village of Diano):

 I am writing to you in great haste taking advantage of a momentary break.
 A hideous crime, a breach of trust of which I have been the victim, caused me to rave and rage all the way from Florence to here.
 I was flying to France to exact the most just and terrible revenge; at Genoa, a moment of dizziness and the most inconceivable weakness broke my will, I succumbed to the despair of a child; but then I got away with drinking salty water and being fished out like a salmon, then lying stretched out in the sun for fifteen minutes and throwing up violently for a whole hour.
 I don’t know who pulled me out, people believed I had accidentally fallen from the ramparts of the city.
 But I am alive, I must live for two sisters whose death would have followed mine, and live for my art.